Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Analysis and results

 \subsection{Results}

-We discuss the data analysis results focusing on how the innovation and regular school systems were different in terms of three aspects: (1) item properties, (2) item network, and (3) school network structures.
-Student traits (or person intercept parameters) and student-level network structures are not investigated here because (1) it is impractical to make comparisons (of the within-school student trait and network structures) across schools due to the large sample size, and (2) the school-level network structure effectively summarizes and shows how students differ between schools.
-More detailed results (including person network structures, spectral clustering results) are provided in the supplementary materials.
+We discuss results, with an emphasis on how the innovation and regular school systems were different in terms of item network and school network structures.
+We do not discuss student network structures here for the sake of parsimony; comparing within-school student network structures across all schools is not practical due to the large sample size.
+Plus, school-level network structures supply a sensible summary of student network structures across schools.
+A summary of the person parameter estimates is provided in the supplement (Section C).